Professor of Art

 1977 AA, Chowan College.
 Dean's List.
 Art Scholarship

-2020 - 2022 March 5th through 8th, North Carolina Pottery Conference, included in participant exhibition
+2020 - 2023 North Carolina Pottery Conference, included in participant Exhibitions.

 2019 Main character witness for Joe Aulisio in his federal resentencing hearing for reduction of his two life sentences.
 Mr. Aulisio is a prisoner/artist in Scranton, PA. who I have known for the past 14 years.